kibriarobin97/adventure-aegis-client/README.md

 4. Details of all places.
 5. User can add places after login.
 6. User can see their added list.
-7. They can update/delete their places.
+7. They can update/delete their add list.
 8. Mobile and Tablet responsive.
 9. Allover visitor friendly website.